 Recently, Hostess released a new “limited-edition” mint chocolate version of the brand’s famous CupCakes, with mint creamy filling and mint frosting on top.
-I had already hacked the well-known chocolate CupCakes from Hostess for Step-by-Step, so the cake recipe and the white icing on top was already done.
+I had already hacked the well-known chocolate CupCakes from Hostess for my Step-by-Step book, so the cake recipe and the white icing on top was already done.
 I reworked the filling and the frosting with delicious mint flavor and proper green hue, and put it all together in this new hack that’s a twist on an old favorite.

 As with the chocolate CupCakes clone, the frosting is designed to be runny so that you can dip the cupcakes in it.
 This will produce a smooth frosting that, when dry, looks just like the real thing.
 Most likely you’ll need a couple coats of frosting.
 The first coat is a crumb layer that locks in the chocolate cake crumbs so that the second layer finishes clean and smooth.
 If you find that you’re losing too many crumbs in the frosting bowl when dipping the cupcakes, you may want to spread on your first layer with a butter knife.